-They are suing for the unlawful download over time or streaming of adult movie titles produced under various adult film brands.
+They are suing for the unlawful download or streaming of adult movie titles produced under various adult film brands.

-They are claiming that the accused account holder illegally downloaded and streamed pornographic films belonging to their company, and they want their name and address “so that they could determine if this person is the so-called infringer.”
+They are claiming that the accused account holder illegally downloaded and streamed pornographic films belonging to their company.
+As a result, they want their name and address “so that they could determine if this person is the so-called infringer.”

-They want one settlement for the unlawful download or streaming of their copyrighted adult movie titles produced under their brands.
+They want one settlement for the unlawful download or streaming of their copyrighted adult movie titles.

 AFTER SENDING THE SUBPOENA, HOW FAR ARE THEY WILLING TO GO IN THE JOHN DOE LITIGATION PROCESS?